Summer Funding

 • 3rd year students ideally will have completed their research requirement by the end of the spring semester.
 Students who have started on a well-defined research requirement project will also be eligible.

-• 4th year students have completed their research requirement, have assembled a dissertation committee, and have begun data work for at least one dissertation project.
+• 4th year students have completed their research requirement, assembled a dissertation committee, and begun data work for at least one dissertation project.

 Terms and deliverables: